HackerEarth/engineering.hackerearth.com/_posts/2020-02-02-hassle-free-automated-assessments.md

 **Disabled create test link**
 <br/>
 We have planned to restrict the new skill-based test creation to few customers at first.
-Moreover, in case of API or server failure, a recruiter should not have access to the test creation modal.
+Moreover, in case of API or server failure, a recruiter should not have access to the test creation modal but should be able to create a blank test.
 Hence, separated out this component.

 **Modal**